 Unlike some cities, Linden isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Linden are a mix of both white- and blue-collar jobs.
 Overall, Linden is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Linden who work in office and administrative support (10.64%), sales jobs (9.06%), and management occupations (8.75%).

-The percentage of people in Linden who are college-educated is somewhat higher than the average US community of 21.84%: 28.92% of adults in Linden have at least a bachelor's degree.
+The overall education level of Linden is somewhat higher than in the average US city of 21.84%: 28.92% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Linden in 2010 was $27,175, which is upper middle income relative to Michigan and the nation.
 This equates to an annual income of $108,700 for a family of four.
 However, Linden contains both very wealthy and poor people as well.

 The people who call Linden home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Linden residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Linden include Irish, English, Polish, and Scottish.

 The most common language spoken in Linden is English.
 Other important languages spoken here include Spanish and Arabic.